Tamoxifen, other anti-estrogen therapies may reduce lung cancer mortality in women.

 The study showed that Tasigna lowered levels of Bcr-Abl, a protein linked to CML, "to less than or equal to 0.1 percent of pre-treatment levels in 44 percent of patients, compared with 22 percent in those given Gleevec."
 Furthermore, "fewer patients on Tasigna discontinued treatment because of adverse events."

-Novartis is expected to seek approval for Tasigna for use in adult patients who are newly diagnosed with CML, Dow Jones Newswire (12/8, Griel) reported.
-The drugmaker will lose patent protection for Gleevec in the US in 2015.
+Novartis is expected to seek approval for Tasigna for use in adult patients who are newly diagnosed with CML The drug-maker will lose patent protection for Gleevec in the US in 2015.
 Novartis, therefore, intends to replace Gleevec with Tasigna as the standard of care.